Open Banking for Real Estate: The Complete Guide

 Open banking is a technology and regulatory framework that enables authorized third parties to access customer bank account data and initiate payments directly between bank accounts via standardized APIs, without routing transactions through traditional card networks.

 The concept emerged from the European Union's Payment Services Directive 2 (PSD2), which became fully effective in 2018.
 PSD2 required European banks to open secure APIs to licensed financial institutions and payment service providers, effectively dismantling the banking system's data silos.
+Instead of relying on card networks like Visa or Mastercard as the sole intermediary for electronic payments, customers and businesses could now authorize direct transfers between accounts.

 The key operational differences from traditional payments are significant: